 On Thursday afternoons both Year 2 teachers will be busy planning and preparing for the next week, so the children will have PE with a sports coach at that time.
-They will also have swimming on Friday please let me know if you can be a swimming helper.
+Tiger Class will also have swimming on Friday please let me know if you can be a swimming helper.

 As you know, we want children to be able to read for both purpose and pleasure.
 By the end of Year 2 children should be able to:

 · Read words confidently without obvious blending or rehearsal